Organic ginger powder

 *Rhizome: elongated underground stem of varying thickness, branching to aerial stems and roots.

-Ginger has been used for thousands of years as a spice and for its medicinal properties, as it is rich in antioxidants and also has anti-inflammatory properties (3).
-Its use to treat illnesses in India and China dates back 5,000 years (4).
-Ginger was also a commodity of great commercial value and was exported from India to the Roman Empire around 2,000 years ago, where it was a highly-valued spice, due to its medicinal properties (4).
+Ginger has been used for thousands of years as a spice, it is rich in antioxidants and also has anti-inflammatory properties (3, 4).
+Ginger was also a commodity of great commercial value and was exported from India to the Roman Empire around 2,000 years ago, where it was a highly-valued spice (4).

 Ginger rhizome has also been used to prepare beverages (such as ginger beer) and desserts.
 Historical trivia: the invention of the gingerbread man, a biscuit very popular in the Christmas holidays, can be traced back to Queen Elizabeth I of England in the 16th Century (4).